alexklibisz/elastiknn/developer-guide.md

 ### Prerequisites

-You need at least the following software installed: git, Java 17, Python3.7, docker, docker-compose, and [task](https://taskfile.dev).
+You need at least the following software installed: git, Java 17, Python3.7, SBT, docker, docker-compose, and [task](https://taskfile.dev).
 I'm assuming you're running on a Linux or MacOS operating system.
 I have no idea if any of this will work on Windows.
 There might be other software which is missing.
 If so, please submit an issue or PR.